Learning Deformable Image Registration from Optimization: Perspective, Modules, Bilevel Training and Beyond: Experiments

 \subsection{Experimental Setup}

 \textbf{Dataset and pre-processing.}~ We performed image-to-atlas registration on brain MR datasets, including 551 T1 weighted MR volumes from seven publicly available datasets: ADNI~\cite{MUELLER200555}, ABIDE~\cite{Martino15}, PPMI~\cite{MAREK2011629}, OASIS~\cite{jocn.2007.19.9.1498}, and HCP~\cite{EssenSBBYU13}.
 These scans were splitted into 370, 40, and 141 for training, validation, and testing, respectively.
 We used the publicly available atlas from~\cite{BalakrishnanZSG19} as the target.
 Considering the large disparity among different datasets, all scans were preprocessed with motion correction, NU intensity correction, normalization, skull stripping, and affine registration.
 We used FreeSurfer~\cite{Fischl12} software to perform skull stripping and used FSL~\cite{WoolrichJPCMBBJS09} software for affine registration.
 The images were cropped to $160 \times 192 \times 224$ with 1 mm isotropic resolution after cropping unnecessary areas.
 For evaluation, all test MRI scans were anatomically segmented with Freesurfer to extract 30 anatomical structures.
 As for image-to-image registration on liver CT scans, we included four publicly available datasets: MSD~\cite{MSD}, BFH~\cite{ZhaoLLCX20}, SLIVER~\cite{HeimannGS09}, and LSPIG~\cite{ZhaoDCX19}.
-We used the MSD and BFH with 1025 scans in total as the training data, including CT scans of liver tumors, hepatic vessels, and pancreas tumors.
+We used the MSD and BFH with 1025 scans in total, and splitter into 900 and 125 as training and validation data.
 We randomly selected 380 image pairs with segmentation ground truth in SLIVER~\cite{HeimannGS09} for the evaluation.
 We also evaluated with 34 intrasubject image pairs with segmentation ground truth in LSPIG~\cite{ZhaoDCX19}.
 For liver CT scans, we carried out normalization preprocessing steps and resample to a size of $128 \times 128 \times 128$.
 We embedded the affine network as an integrated part.
 These experiments enable not only assessment of performance on multi-site datasets but also the evaluation of scans that were not observed by the deep networks during training.

 In addition, we performed multi-modal registration on BraTS18 and ISeg19 datasets, which are obtained from the Brain Tumour Segmentation challenge 2018 and Infant Brain MRI Segmentation challenge 2019.
 Overall, the available training set consists of 135 cases, and for each case, two image modalities were standardized into a 3D volume in size of $160 \times 160 \times 160$ with 1 mm isotropic resolution.
 Among them, 10 cases have segmentation ground truth.
 The set was splitted into 115, 10 and 10 for train, validation and test.
 We use segmentation accuracy as a proxy for evaluating image registration accuracy.
 As most of the provided T1 and T2 weighted images were already aligned, we randomly chose one of the T2 scans as our atlas and modeled our task as trying to register T1 scans to this T2 atlas.